Skip to content

 • tests via cargo test --workspace --locked

-• repository policy validation via cargo run -p tq-release --locked -- verify-dependabot --repo-root .
+• release-policy validation via cargo run -p tq-release --locked -- verify-release-policy --repo-root .

-• build validation via cargo build, cargo package --workspace --locked, uv build, artifact policy verification, and built wheel/sdist entrypoint smoke checks
+• build validation via cargo build, cargo package --workspace --locked, uv build --sdist, a release-wheel matrix for Linux x86_64, macOS x86_64, macOS arm64, and Windows x86_64, artifact policy verification, built artifact entrypoint smoke checks, and Linux wheel plus sdist compatibility smoke checks across Python 3.11 to 3.14

 Separate policy workflows enforce frozen automation refs: